usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 <ol>
 <li>Section 4.1.6(3) contains a detailed set of special technical provisions for
-alterations to be applied where it is technically infeasible to comply with other provisions of the guidelines.Entities are permitted to --</li>
+alterations to be applied where it is technically infeasible to comply with other provisions of the guidelines.Entities are permitted to</li>
 <ol type="a">
 <li>Install only one accessible unisex bathroom per floor;</li>
 <li>Cluster wheelchair seating in altered assembly areas;</li>
-<li>Use platform lifts as part of an accessible route, without having to meet any of the
-conditions for use of platform lifts applicable in the new construction context (§4.1.3(5));</li>
+<li>Use platform lifts as part of an accessible route, without having to meet any of the conditions for use of platform lifts applicable in the new construction context (§4.1.3(5));</li>
 <li>Install only one accessible dressing room for each sex on each level.</li>
 </ol>
 <li>Areas of rescue assistance are not required in alterations (§4.1.6(1)(g)).</li>